JuanChavarriaU/PhishGPT--Text-Email-content-Phishing-Detector-based-on-OpenAI-API/README.md

 ## Overview

 The goal of this project is to show the capabilities of the gpt-3.5-turbo model to analyze and detect Phishing content.
-Given the current problems caused by this type of attack this is the first approch to a future embeded tool for companies.
+Given the current problems caused by this type of attack, this is one the approches using the NLP(transformers) power of this model.
 Also, This is a capstone project for Wizeline Developers Sprint.

 ## Files Overview